NAISA Sound Channel

 Since its inception in March 2001, New Adventures in Sound Art (NAISA) has provided a home for the sonic imagination, a place where anyone can explore art through sound.
 As NAISA turns 16, we encourage you to join in the celebration as you discover the potential for music in everyday sounds.
 There is a musician and sound artist within us all.
 Let the NAISA Sound Bash open that creative door. - Darren Copeland, NAISA Artistic Director

 From March 11 to April 23, NAISA’s exhibition space will be filled with a new selection of everyday objects especially selected for the interesting sounds they make when struck or played, offering you a chance to play with sound and manipulate it live.
-Open Saturday and Sundays March 11 - April 30, 11am - 4pm or by appointment with added times during the March Break Fun Fair.
 Special thanks to local artist Christine Charette for her visual/sound design.

 Broadcast live on NAISA Radio http://naisa.ca/naisa-radio

-The Sound Camp workshop will explore soundscape field recording in the Almaguin Highlands incorporating a 24-hour broadcast of the acoustic environment and include research by Matthew Rogalsky and Laura Cameron that revisits the soundscapes of Algonquin Park from the 50s and 60s as recorded by W.H.
+This weekend workshop will give you the chance to learn how to make a soundscape recording in one of the parks close to South River.
+The Saturday evening will feature a performance and talk by Matt Rogalsky and Laura Cameron on the soundscapes of Algonquin Park from the 50s and 60s as recorded by W.H.
 Gunn.